rainbirddigital/colab-mammoth/README.md

 Captions require that a custom Word paragraph style `imageCaption` is applied to text.
 This is then converted into the following HTML `<figcaption class="imageCaption">`Text Here`</figcaption>`

 ### Bibliography or References
-Biblographic elements require a custom Word paragraph style `bibloReference` to be applied to appropriate footer text, this creates an indented effect in the final document.
+Biblographic elements require a custom Word paragraph style `bibloReference` to be applied to appropriate footer text.
+This is converted into the following HTML `<p class="bibloReference">`Reference Text`</p>` and creates an indented effect in the final document.
 Note the reference links themselves can convert unreliably within Mammoth, so they may need to be checked and added manually.

 ### Copyright Notice
 The copyright notice requires that a custom Word paragraph style `copyrightMeta` is applied to appropriate text.
 Javascript within the HTML file automatically moves this text to the base of the HTML file.
 The converted HTML appears in the following format `<div class="copyrightMetaFooter"><p class="copyrightMeta">`Text Here`</p></div>`